-GOAL 1: Develop unified street-spaces and continuity of design within the building setback zone a unique identity to the development while still complementing the character of the greater downtown area.
+GOAL 1: Develop unified street-spaces and continuity of design within the building setback

+RESPONSE: Despite the eclectic nature of the Scottsdale Collection, the streetscapes throughout the Entertainment District will be designed with a specific character that establishes a unique identity to the development while still complementing the character of the greater downtown area.
 Elements that may be used to create themes across the Entertainment District include the plant materials, hardscape materials, and furnishings such as lampposts, trash receptacles, benches, etc. Alternatively to matching specific items and materials, repetition of prominent colors, textures or patterns can also create unity and cohesiveness throughout the development while still allowing the designers and requirement that plant species be selected from artists working on these projects an amount of flexibility and creativity.